priolilucas1/priolilucas1/README.md

 - 🏢 I’m currently looking for internship
 - 🔭 I’m currently working on "React+Redux- Udemy"
-- 🌱 I’m currently learning Node
+- 🌱 I’m currently learning Node.js
 - 👯 I’m looking to collaborate with Typescript/React/React-Native
 - 📫 How to reach me: priolilucas1@gmail.com
 - 🔗 You can also find me on [Linkedin](https://www.linkedin.com/in/lucas-prioli/)